Bryan-Jenks-Home-Lab/template/TEMPLATE_FILES/python/README.md

-# USING THIS REPOSITORY
+# Using This Repository With Python

+1. Move all the files from `/TEMPLATE_FILES/python/*` to the root of the project
+1. `poetry init`
-If Python project and using Poetry then add this to the `pyproject.toml` file:
+1. If Python project and using Poetry then add this to the `pyproject.toml` file:

 ```toml
 [tool.black]
 line-length = 88
 include = '\.pyi?$'